Graph Neural Networks for Source Detection: A Review and Benchmark Study: Real-World Case

 \subsection{Results}

-We trained a GNN using the hyperparameters identified in Subsection~\ref{sec:tuning}: a dropout rate of 10\%, five message-passing layers with embedding dimension 64, and a skip connection.
+We trained the GCN architecture of Shah et al.~\cite{Shah:2020} as outlined in Section~\ref{sec:setting}, but with an embedding dimension of 16 instead of 128, as this proved sufficient in the ablation study.
 After training, the GNN was applied to epidemic snapshots at multiple stages of the spreading process.
 For comparison, we also computed source probability distributions using SME and MCMF, applied to the same simulation data as the GNN.
 The results are presented in Figure~\ref{fig:h1n1}.

 Figure~\ref{fig:ranks} shows the inferred rank of Mexico in the source distribution over time.
 The GNN assigns Mexico lower ranks than the other two methods for up to 19 weeks after the outbreak, after which SME achieves a better performance.
 Figure~\ref{fig:distr-real} displays the full source distributions at week 12.
-Across all three methods, probability mass concentrates on a small set of countries: Costa Rica, El Salvador, Mexico, and Cuba.
+Across all three methods, probability mass concentrates on a small set of countries: Costa Rica, El Salvador, Mexico, and Cuba, with SME and MCMF concentrating almost all probability mass on El Salvador.
 Inspection of the airline network (Figure~\ref{fig:airline-network}) suggests two plausible source clusters, one in Central America and the other in Western Europe.
 Notably, all three methods assign overwhelmingly higher probability to the Central American cluster.